Artie’s business—and his mood—go into a slump.

 Of course, Cleaver does eventually get produced, but only because Chris turns to the people with whom he does have a real connection: his mobster colleagues.
 (And also JT Dolan, who has a connection to Chris that poor JT simply can’t escape.)

 It is impossible to say whether Chase is playing himself in a mind-bending meta-appearance, or if we should interpret him to be playing someone else here.
 (It is quite “appropriate” that he should appear here on an Italy-bound flight, as his only other appearance on the series was in Italy in the episode “Commendatori.”)
-Chase truly breaks the boundary between the real world and the fictional world by appearing here in person, and by cracking the boundary open, this hour’s criticism of our vulgar materialism is able to become more direct and real.
+Chase truly breaks the boundary between the real world and the fictional world by appearing here in person, and by cracking the boundary open, the criticism he makes in this hour of our vulgar materialism is able to become more direct and real.

 The series introduces many new places into its narrative in Season 6.
 Part of the current episode takes place in Los Angeles.
 And earlier in the season we were in Costa Mesa (although that seemed to be more of an alternative universe within T’s headspace).
 Over the remainder of S6, we will visit Dartford, Paris, Miami, Bobby’s property in upstate New York, Las Vegas and the Missouri prison-hospital where Johnny Sac is housed.